 Successful habitat restoration volunteers will be hard workers, be interested in restoring natural habitat, and be able to perform physical labor outdoors.
 Gardening experience is helpful but not required.

-4 hours per month (minimum) Sessions are held every Friday from 9 a.m. to 12 noon at the Visitor Center, as well as every Wednesday from 9 a.m. to 12 noon at Border Field State Park.
+4 hours per month (minimum) Sessions are held every Friday from 9 a.m. to 12 noon at the Visitor Center, as well as every Wednesday from 10 a.m. to 1 p.m. at Border Field State Park.

-All volunteers must first complete the online Volunteer Application and come to the Visitor Center for a volunteer interview and to fill out the necessary volunteer paperwork for California State Parks and the U.S. Fish & Wildlife Service.
+All volunteers must first complete the online Volunteer Application.
+Once the application is received, you will be contacted to set up a volunteer interview where you will be able to ask questions about the program and fill out the necessary volunteer paperwork for California State Parks and the U.S. Fish & Wildlife Service.
 In order to become more familiar with the Tijuana Estuary, we require that volunteers complete several online training modules which provide an overview of wetlands, estuaries, and the Core Programs here at TRNERR.
 In addition, stewardship volunteers will participate in on-the-job training that includes information on plant identification, invasive plant removal, and native plant gardening.

 Develop gardening, trail maintenance, and landscaping skills.
 Learn about the estuarine environment.
 Become acquainted with the dedicated Reserve staff and their programs.
 Support indigenous plant and animal species, including those listed as rare and endangered.
 Enjoy the outdoors while volunteering.
 See firsthand the results of your work.
 Join a team of volunteers dedicated to restoring the natural environment.